 - Any violation that assigns for or more points.

-Do You Need a Traffic Ticket Attorney?
+Do You Need An Atlanta Traffic Tickets Attorney?

 If you were issued a citation for a traffic violation and are under the age of 21, it’s extremely important that you work with an experienced traffic attorney to reduce the chances that your license will be suspended and to protect your driving and criminal records.